Google Analytics is an amazing tool for website and visitor analytics. But can you track emails with Google Analytics?

 What About Email Tracking for Productivity?

 Assuming you’re able to manage the multi-step technical process of setting up email tracking with Google Analytics, or are able to track your sales and marketing emails through some other platform, you might be left wondering how to track the other emails important to your company’s bottom line.

-Remember, your team’s email habits have a direct impact on your overall productivity.
-If you want to increase that productivity, or just get a better understanding of how your team is working, it’s important to have some method of email tracking, measurement, and analysis in place.
+Your team’s email activity has a direct impact on your overall business productivity.
+If you want to increase that productivity, or just get a better understanding of how your team is working, it’s important to have some method of email tracking in place.